 In 2014, she was awarded the ASIS Woman of the Year Award and in 2015 became the first female elected to the Board of Directors for PSA Security Network, North America’s largest electronic security cooperative.
 She holds a bachelor’s degree in Business Administration and a Master’s Degree in Information Systems.
 Christine is a champion for culture building and leadership, believing in Ho’ohui (creating connections and building bridges together).

 Andrew Lanning started his career in the computer and electronics field in 1982 beginning with COBOL, FORTRAN, and ASSEMBLER programming languages.
-He continued with electronic systems training as a missile technician in the United States Navy from 1985-1993, during which time he earned a combat-action ribbon for duties performed in the Persian Gulf.
+He continued his electronics career as a radar and missile weapons technician in the United States Navy earning a combat action ribbon in 1988 during Operation Praying Mantis in the Persian Gulf.
+After the Navy, he joined the electronic security industry in 1994 and Co-Founded Integrated Security Technologies with his wife Christine in Honolulu Hawaii, in May of 1998.

 Christopher Peckham is currently the Chief Operating Officer of Ollivier Corporation, where he is responsible for operations including software development, project management, and customer deployments.